anil-ganti/CC-climate-tech/README.md

 **Guest Lecture** Sam Wurzel, former ARPA-E adviser in fusion, founder of FusionEnergyBase on "Why Fusion Energy Will Change Everything"

-**Guest Lecture** Emily Yedinak, materials scientist, currently at Koloma, a geologic hydrogen startup company
+**Guest Lecture** Emily Yedinak, materials scientist, currently at Koloma, a geologic hydrogen startup company speaking on geologic hydrogen

+**Guest Lecture** Adrienne Little, mechanical engineer, currently at AtmosZero, previously at Antora, speaking on long-duration energy storage

 ### 1/10 Day 5: Agriculture - Anil Remote
 Agricultural emissions are notoriously difficult to abate because they are happening over vast areas of land.
 We'll talk about soil carbon stocks, methane and nitroux oxide emissions and how to reduce them.